Tell us your name and a little about yourself.

 What piece of advice do you wish someone had given you at the start of your career?

 To not worry about failing, and to just try a lot of different things until you find the thing that you like, and are good at.
-A couple years ago I started a website out of my bedroom called Talk Show Entertainment, which is basically the E News! for the worlds most popular talk shows.
-I quickly grew the Instagram associated with the website to 25,000 followers within a couple months, and this basically taught me that I had some sort of talent for being able to scale communities online.
-My point being, I wish I dabbled in more side projects like this when I was in college/just graduated, to get a better and quicker understanding for what I was good at, and enjoyed doing.
+A couple of years ago I started a website out of my bedroom called Talk Show Entertainment, which is basically the E-News! for the world’s most popular talk shows.
+I quickly grew the Instagram associated with the website to 25,000 followers within a couple of months, and this basically taught me that I had some sort of talent for being able to scale communities online.
+My point being, I wish I dabbled in more side projects like this when I was in college/just graduated, to get a better and quicker understanding of what I was good at, and enjoyed doing.

 Who are your biggest influences and people you admire and why?

 Some of my biggest influences are entrepreneurs who build great products, but also promote having fun along the way.
 Two guys that stand out are Justin Kan (the guy who founded Twitch) and Noah Kagan (he was employee number 30 at Facebook, and went on to found a really cool company called Sumo.com).
 They both always talk about the struggles of working at a startup, but also how rewarding it is, and how much you grow personally and professionally from doing so.
 With regard to people I admire, it would have to be an Irish-American businessman named Chuck Feeney, he has made more than $8 billion throughout his career and given 99.99% of it away to charity through various forms of philanthropy.
 There is an amazing book about Chuck called “The Billionaire Who Wasn’t”.
 I’d recommend it to anyone.

 None of us are able to achieve success without some help along the way.
 Is there a particular person who you are grateful for who helped get you to where you are?